Different Approaches to Global Process Owner Design in Purchase-to-Pay

 Healthcare, Pharmaceuticals, Biotech Member: P2P process owners are separate in Global Sourcing (Procure) and Accounts payable (Pay) organizations.
 We have a global SOX P2P owner, however operationally each function has its own process owner that manages processes and policies in its area.

 Manufacturing Member: I guess it goes without saying, but responsibility for the process as well.

 Healthcare, Pharmaceuticals, Biotech Member: Our Purchasing and AP functions do not report up to one individual, but we try to collaborate to achieve common goals.

 While the overall approach to global process ownership can vary somewhat between companies, the benefits of having a single leader focused solely on the effectiveness of the Purchase-to-Pay process can provide significant benefits.
-This has been well demonstrated not only by the two companies featured in this research, but dozens of others across the globe.
+This has been well demonstrated not only by the two companies featured in this research but dozens of others across the globe.

-What is the status at your company with respect to the implementation and utilization of global process owner for Purchase-to-Pay?
+What is the status at your company with respect to the implementation and utilization of the global process owner for Purchase-to-Pay?
 Are you satisfied with the current organization design for this critical end-to-end process?

 Who are your peers and how are you collaborating with them?